Concrete Technology Course

 Participant attendance will be recorded each day and will impact on final marks of the course.
 Each day of attendance is worth 1.5% of the overall course mark.
 Attendees sign in at the start of each day.

-2. Reports on case study(ies), laboratory visit and mix designs
+2. Reports on case study, laboratory visit and mix design

 There will be an examination at the conclusion of the course.
-This will cover the main topics and the most important aspects of each module.
 This will be an open book examination and will comprise both multiple choice and short answer questions.

 The specific course completion includes two requirements:

 The total mark comprises the following components and weightings:

 - Attendance and Participation (1.5% for each of the 6 days): 9%

 - Satisfactory Completions of all course activity reports: 21%